|

 vital, life-affirming, heterosexual male CIA officer.
 I’m in good

-fun conversationalist, I’m an honorable person … and I also happen to
+and a fun conversationalist, I'm an honorable person … and I also happen

-write.
-And for whatever reason, when publishing companies see my
+to write.
+And for whatever reason, when publishing companies see

-writing on the Internet and learn about me, the simple truth is that
+my writing on the Internet and learn about me, they get interested.

-they get interested.
 Really interested.
-In fact, it’s
+In fact, it's frankly amazing how

-frankly amazing how forward these companies can be when conveying their
+forward these companies can be when conveying their interest in

-But as I said, I turn them all down.
-It isn't that I’m not
+But I turn them all down.
+It isn't that I'm not flattered, and

 Tuesday

-question isn't whether you're cleared for top secret, it's whether
+isn't whether you're cleared for top secret, it's whether you're cleared

-morning.
-Security immediately spotted him as an impostor, because
+Security immediately determined that he was an impostor, because

 Wednesday

-It's OK to frequently quote the famous saying 'Insanity is doing the
+It's OK to frequently quote the saying 'Insanity is doing the same thing

-same thing over and over again and expecting a different result,' as
+over and over again and expecting a different result,' as long as you

 Thursday